LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 ## Step 0: Check your Loop version

-You can check which version of Loop you are running by pressing the gear in the bottom right hand corner of the Loop home screen and then looking at the line under the header.
+You can check which version of Loop you are running by pressing the gear (⚙️) in the bottom right-hand corner of the Loop home screen and then looking at the line under the header.
 If you are running Loop V2.2.3, you should update *immediately* as this is the only way to recover from a number of pairing failure situations.
 If you are running a version of Loop prior to V2.2.4 (or its equivalent), it is recommended to update to the current Loop master release to prevent pairing difficulties.

 ## Step 1: Verify the RileyLink